Attempt at Perfecting Non-Relativistic Quantum Mechanics Based on Interaction: Review of the Argument between Einstein and Bohr

-The second is the physical locality presented also by Einstein \emph{et al}.\cite{A. Einstein}.
-They considered that two systems become an entangled state from an initial product state due to interact.
-They thought: \textquotedblleft At the time of measurement the two systems no longer interact, no real change can take place in the second system in consequence of anything that may be done to the first system."
-They emphasized that INT decides the coherence of the two systems, \emph{i.e}., entanglement.
-But Bohr refuted the physical locality with his famous complementarity \cite{J. A. Wheeler}, which is unrelated to any INT.
-When his complementarity was used for a particle, it seemed to explain why a particle has wave-particle duality, and the retention of the entanglement after INT ceased (non-local property) for a CS.
-However, we have explained that the wave property of a particle is determined by INT, not by any other principle, and some entangled states are also kept by INT that exchanges energy, momentum and angular momentum.
-As far as I know, whether an entangled state is local or non-local has not been completely proved experimentally, since the detection loophole \cite{E. Togan} and the lightcone loophole \cite{M. A. Rowe}, \emph{i.e}., the low detection efficiency of photons and the lack of a spacelike separation associated with measurement, have not been closed at the same time.
+However, we have explained that the wave property of a particle is based on INT, not by any other principle, and entangled states are also kept by INT that exchanges energy, momentum and angular momentum.
+As far as we know, whether an entangled state is local or non-local has not been completely proved experimentally, since the detection loophole \cite{E. Togan} and the lightcone loophole \cite{M. A. Rowe}, \emph{i.e}., the low detection efficiency of photons and the lack of a spacelike separation associated with measurement, have not been closed at the same time till 2014.
 The experiment of the ghost diffraction \cite{D. V. Strekalov} from entangled photons may be considered a proof of the existence of quantum non-locality, but the ghost diffraction can also be observed from un-entangled photons \cite{J. Hua}.
+B.-G. Englert \cite{Englert} thought that quantum mechanics is local and refuted \cite{B-G Englert} those free loophole tests of the nonlocal experiments in 2015-2017 \cite{B. Hensen, Marissa Giustina, Shalm, W. Rosenfeld} from a Bayesian View.
 So we think that the physical locality related to INT is right, and that Einstein therefore won the argument on the second point.

-As for the famous words of Einstein that God does not play dice, we think that the probability issue is decided in principle by INT, the Schr\"{o}dinger equation, and boundary and initial conditions.
+As for the famous words of Einstein that God does not play dice, we think that the probability issue is decided in principle by unavoidable uncertain tiny INTs, the Schr\"{o}dinger equation, and boundary and initial conditions.
+Unknown hidden variables should not be considered before one will discover all unavoidable uncertain tiny INTs in future.